 Rockingham Rapper take their name from the Rockingham Forest of Northamptonshire.
 The team performs Rapper sword dances & Appalachian step dances.

-Golden Star Morris is from Norwich & performs traditional Morris dances from the Cotswolds with both sticks and hankies.
+Golden Star Morris is from Norwich & performs traditional Morris dances from the Cotswolds with sticks and hankies.
+They are accompanied by a Fool in his traditional smock and Champion, a wicker hobby horse.
+Golden Star will run a workshop on Sunday afternoon.

 A morris team from Sheffield, South Yorkshire, Boggart’s Breakfast’s style of dancing is based on the border tradition but borrows from other influences to create an original form.